Ionization Energy Trend

 Can you explain the ionization trend within a group?

-- The core electrons reduce the effectiveness of the nucleus attraction on the valence electrons.
+- The core electrons reduce the effectiveness of the nucleus attraction on the valence electrons (electron shielding)

-- Since the valence electrons are less tightly held by the nucleus, they are easier to be removed, and hence the ionization decreases.
+- Therefore, the valence electrons are less tightly held and more easily removed, hence the ionization energy decreases